DisnakeDev/disnake/docs/api/invites.rst

 Invites
 =======

-This section documents everything related to channel invites.
+This section documents everything related to invites.

 Discord Models
 ---------------